Shikakiben/JDownloader2-AppImage/README.md

 AppImage made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.

-**In this particular case, JDownloader2 requires Java to run.
-This AppImage includes a bundled JRE for convenience, but if your system is too old or uses musl (like Alpine Linux), you may need to install the latest OpenJDK package from your distribution's package manager.**
+**⚠️ In this particular case, JDownloader2 requires both `Java` and `bash` to run.
+This AppImage includes a bundled JRE for convenience, and `bash` is already installed by default on all major Linux distributions.
+However, if you're using Alpine Linux (musl-based) or another minimal system, you may need to install `OpenJDK` and `bash` via your package manager.**

 This AppImage can work **without FUSE** at all thanks to the [uruntime](https://github.com/VHSgunzo/uruntime)